doumeem/Regna-Theme/README.md

 This is an Eye Candy - Dark Blue - High Contrast Theme

-If you like this kinda color please use my THme and tell me your opinion in the Comments, Thank you
+If you like this kinda color please use my Theme and tell me your opinion in the Comments, Thank you

 I have made this theme because I didn't like other Dark Blue Themes **Enjoy!**